"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 |Body as a whole|

-Selected laboratory abnormalities observed during a clinical study of monotherapy with RETROVIR are shown in Table 4.
+Selected laboratory abnormalities observed during a clinical trial of monotherapy with oral RETROVIR are shown in Table 4.

 |Test (Abnormal Level)||RETROVIR 500 mg/day